 Most SaaS teams think of development first, if only because it's what comes up early in the process.
 If two devs can build two integrations apiece per year, what will it take to support 100 new integrations in a year?
 It's easy to see that adding 49 more devs is not a sustainable path.

-Fortunately, an embedded iPaaS (embedded integration platform) includes a low-code integration designer, API connectors (and other built-in integration components), the ability for devs to write any code needed for niche or vertical scenarios, and dedicated infrastructure.
+Fortunately, an embedded iPaaS (embedded integration platform) includes a low-code integration designer, API connectors (and other built-in integration components), the ability for devs to write any code needed for niche or vertical scenarios, and an embedded designer for end users, and a dedicated infrastructure.

 The low-code integration designer and existing API connectors mean you can shift much of the integration development onto non-devs.
 If you want to keep it where devs do the bulk of integration development, an embedded iPaaS will still expedite the integration process by ensuring that some portion of the integration (30%, 50%, 80%) is pre-built.